ryankurte/esp32-wasm-base/README.md

 ## Notes

 - When writing C binding functions, buffers must be resolved from offsets to addresses using `m3ApiOffsetToPtr`
-- You need to minimize the rustc stack size `"-C", "link-arg=-zstack-size=32768"` otherwise rustc defaults to using 1MB of stack and this won't run on devices without SPIRAM
+- You need to minimize the rustc stack size `"-C", "link-arg=-zstack-size=32768"` otherwise rustc defaults to using 1MB of stack and this won't run on devices without SPIRAM.
+The tradeoff here is that you may run out of stack space, so, ymmv.

 ## I have a problem and/or can I help?